Ride-hailing companies facing background check deadline

 The companies also agreed to check drivers against the Department of Justice’s National Sex Offender Public Website.

-The deal called on Massachusetts to conduct its own background checks, as well, running names through the state’s criminal and sex offender registries and warrant management system.
+The deal also called on Massachusetts to conduct its own background checks, running names through the state’s criminal and sex offender registries and warrant management system.

 (Copyright (c) 2017 The Associated Press.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)